sebastien-plutniak/archeoviz/README.md

     the site was excavated.

 The tables must be .csv files with the first row used containing the columns’ labels (the separator can be set).
+Contents in html are allowed.
+This makes possible, in particular, to add links to external resources (e.g., the permanent identifier of the object’s in other databases, or of the concepts used to describe the object, etc.).

 #### Objects table